How to start a driveway contracting business

 1. Register your business with HMRC in order to trade legally

-If you’re unsure which structure would be best for your new business, instruct a professional accountant to help you understand the tax liabilities and regulations for each type.
+If you’re unsure which structure would be best for your new business, why not speak to an accountant?
+They can help you understand the tax liabilities and regulations for each type of business (sole trader, partnership or limited company).

 Apply for licences and permits